I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 Do I need to bring a car to Madison?

 Nope!
-You can leave your car at home or travel by car and keep it parked at the hotel during your trip.
-Madison is a very walkable city with several options for public transportation or rideshare options.
-BCycle e-bike rentals are available throughout Madison and are a sustainable (and fun) way to get around.
+You can leave your car at home—or travel by car and keep it parked at the hotel during your trip.
+Madison is a very safe, walkable city with easy-to-navigate streets connecting lake to lake, Capitol to UW-Madison campus and visitors to locals.
+BCycle e-bike rentals are available from 110 stations located throughout Madison and are a sustainable (and fun) way to get around.
 The city's new Bus Rapid Transit system connects several of Madison's most visited areas in a flash.
 And rideshare programs like Uber and Lyft are readily available in addition to taxi services like Union Cab.

 Back to top.